Domestic Violence Lawyer Brisbane, QLD

 If a Police Protection Notice is breached, you may face a penalty of up to 60 penalty units or 2 years imprisonment.

-Our Domestic Violence Defence Experts in Brisbane Can Help You
+Our Domestic Violence Lawyers in Brisbane Can Help You

 If you have been named as a respondent in a domestic violence order, talk to our experienced lawyers in Brisbane immediately.
 Visit our office in Kendron, where you can have a free 30-minute initial consultation at a time that is convenient for you.
 You may also contact Wilson Law by dialling (07) 3350 5317 or by sending us an email at firstname.lastname@example.org.
 Our domestic violence lawyers are dedicated to achieving the best possible result for your case.